Japan's Otsuka to buy Avanir for $3.5 billion ahead of patent cliff

 Otsuka Pharmaceutical President Taro Iwamoto said the deal would "bring together Otsuka's experience and business track record in the area of mental illnesses with Avanir's strengths in neurologic diseases", according to a statement.

-Avanir developed Nuedexta, which treats pseudobulbar affect, a neurological disorder characterized by involuntary outbursts of crying or laughter.
+Avanir developed Nuedexta, which treats pseudobulbar affect, a neurological disorder characterised by involuntary outbursts of crying or laughter.

 But it failed to win approval from the U.S. Food and Drug Administration for a migraine drug device in November, a few weeks after the regulator had raised questions regarding some data submitted as part of the marketing application.